Coronavirus (COVID-19) Preparedness Information Learn More

 A specially trained UP Health System - Portage physical therapist will help patients strengthen the pelvic floor through a variety of exercises that go beyond the basic kegel exercises.
 These exercises are done at rehab appointments and also include specially instructed between-appointment at-home activities.

-For some women the idea of surgery or medications isn’t the most comforting thought.
-That’s why Portage Health is proud to offer this non-surgical, non-medication-based approach.
+For some women, the idea of surgery or medications isn’t the most comforting thought.
+That’s why UPHS - Portage is proud to offer this non-surgical, non-medication-based approach.
 Our women’s health physical therapy program combines advanced medical technology and exercise regimens to work with you privately and non-invasively to control your condition.

 Focused Treatment For